austinyu2007/4-bit-cpu-system-verilog/README.md

 - A seven-segment display driver module (ssd), included for future physical hardware deployment (see Future Work)

 ## Architecture
-- CPU: FSM for fetch-decode-execute-store cycle; includes pc and instruction register; instantiates ALU and RAM
+- CPU: FSM for fetch-decode-execute-store cycle; includes pc and instruction memory; instantiates ALU and RAM
 - ALU: Combinational 4-bit ALU supporting 11 operations, selected via opcode from the CPU
 - RAM: 16x4-bit memory with synchronous write, combinational read
 - SSD: Decodes a 4-bit value into two seven-segment display outputs (one for tens place and one for ones place)